GMAT Score Percentiles 2026: What's a Good Score for Top MBA Programs?

 What's the difference between GMAT Focus Edition and Classic GMAT?

 The GMAT Focus Edition (launched November 2023) is shorter (2 hours 15 minutes vs. 3+ hours), has no essay or sentence correction, and uses a 205-805 scoring scale.
 It features a new Data Insights section and allows you to review/change answers.
-The classic GMAT is being phased out.
+The classic GMAT was fully retired in early 2024, so the Focus Edition is now the only version of the test.